CSI: Dark Motives: Case 1: "Daredevil Disaster"

-When Ace Dillinger, a professional stuntman for World's Wildest Stunts, crashes his motorbike at a stuntshow, there is a call for the CSI crew.
+When Ace Dillinger, a professional stuntman for World's Wildest Stunts, crashes his motorbike at a stunt show, there is a call for the CSI crew.
 You play a new recruit working with Catherine Willows on this case.
-The suspects are the stunt supervisor, the show's producer and a motorcycle mechanic.
+The suspects are David McLadden, the stunt supervisor, Cory Muzotti, the show's producer, and Leslie Handleman, a motorcycle mechanic.
+The evidence reveals that Cory bribed Leslie to sabotage the bike, in order for the accident to generate much-needed publicity for the show.

 Case 2: "Prints and Pauper"

 A seemingly homeless man is found dead in an abandoned insane asylum.
 The contents of his stomach seem to show otherwise.
 You work with Warrick Brown on this case.
-The suspects in this case point to the owner of a classy French restaurant, a socialite whose father recently died and the manager of a Pawn Shop.
+The suspects in this case point to Markus van der Hellen, the owner of a classy French restaurant, Clair Thomas, a socialite whose father recently died, and Lane Jackson, the manager of a pawnshop.
+Ultimately, the victim turns out to have apparently been Clair's half-brother, whom she killed when he planned to challenge her over their father's estate.
+However, the man had actually been the result of Clair's father's first wife having an affair with the chauffeur, which led to Clair's father angrily cutting ties with his son when the truth came out.
+Years later, as Mr. Thomas was dying, he regretted his past actions and tried to reconnect with his son, but died before he could find him.

 Case 3: "Diggin' It"

 Human bones are dug up at a construction site for a new casino.
 It is believed the site is an ancient Indian burial ground.
 You work with Sara Sidle in this case.
-Suspects include the previous owner of the land, the construction supervisor, a university lecturer and a well-known psychic who had visions of when the victim was still alive.
+Suspects include the previous owner of the land, Elliot Lansdown, the construction supervisor, John Montana, a university lecturer, and a well-known psychic who had visions of when the victim was still alive.